-The PRT's primary responsibility will be to accept for review de-identified close call reports from NASA, and to identify and analyze multiple reports in order to:
+SLSI will act as the PRT.
+The SLSI PRT's primary responsibility will be to accept for review de-identified close call reports from NASA, and to identify and analyze multiple reports in order to:

-- Identify and analyze emerging patterns or trends in close calls, relate those to corrective actions taken by DCTA/RGPTG/STADLER, and advise and assist with the implementation of corrective actions; - Create, review, and discuss a summary report comprised of the individual close call reports, emerging trends, identified root causes, and suggested corrective actions; and - Assess the association between emerging patterns or trends in close calls and relate those to corrective actions taken by DCTA/RGPTG/STADLER.
+- Identify and analyze emerging patterns or trends in close calls, relate those to corrective actions taken by GOOS, and advise and assist with the implementation of corrective actions; - Create, review, and discuss a summary report comprised of the individual close call reports, emerging trends, identified root causes, and suggested corrective actions; and - Assess the association between emerging patterns or trends in close calls and relate those to corrective actions taken by GOOS.

-The PRT will function using, but not limited to, the following guidelines:
+The SLSI PRT will function using, but not limited to, the following guidelines:

-- PRT representatives will represent their constituency's perspectives when reviewing or forming a comprehensive view of close call events; - The PRT will develop a handbook for PRT governance and succession planning.
-The PRT can change the handbook as conditions warrant; - The PRT will meet on a required basis, after agreeing to a schedule that considers the availability of PRT members.
-The PRT may adjust the meeting frequency as needed; - The PRT conducts business only when a quorum is present.
-A quorum is defined within the PRT handbook; - The members of the PRT are encouraged to consult with their peers or industry experts for guidance on complex or sensitive matters where more information is desired to make an informed decision.
-The use of subject matter experts is encouraged;
+• The SLSI PRT will develop a handbook for SLSI PRT governance and succession planning.
+The SLSI PRT can change the handbook as conditions warrant;

-- The PRT will conduct its own event analysis driven by the NASA report; - Each representative is empowered to offer possible sources of risk, error recovery mechanisms, and corrective actions.
+- The SLSI PRT will meet on a required basis, after agreeing to a schedule that considers the availability of SLSI PRT members.
+The SLSI PRT may adjust the meeting frequency as needed; - The SLSI PRT conducts business only when a quorum is present.
+A quorum is defined within the SLSI PRT handbook; - The members of the SLSI PRT are encouraged to consult with industry experts for guidance on complex or sensitive matters where more information is desired to make an informed decision.
+The use of subject matter experts is encouraged; - The SLSI PRT will conduct its own event analysis driven by the NASA report; - Each SLSI PRT member is empowered to offer possible sources of risk, error recovery mechanisms, and corrective actions.
 Diverse perspectives are expected and encouraged.
-The PRT's opinions reflect a collaborative decision-making process among all PRT representatives; - The PRT makes its decisions using consensus when assigning root causes and proposing corrective actions.
+The SLSI PRT's opinions reflect a collaborative decision-making process among all SLSI PRT representatives; - The SLSI PRT makes its decisions using consensus when assigning root causes and proposing corrective actions.
 It does not require that all members believe that a particular decision is the best one.
-Instead, all representatives' positions are given a proper hearing and are addressed, and a decision is one that all can accept; - If there is a dispute concerning the application of this C3RS/IMOU, the Parties to this C3RS/IMOU are encouraged to use interest based problem solving techniques to resolve the matter internally.
-PRTs may contact the FRA C3RS implementation team for assistance if the matter cannot be resolved internally; - The PRT will protect the confidentiality of the reporting employee(s).
-The PRT will not disclose any information that would make it possible to identify the reporting employee(s) mentioned in the close call report to any person or entity.
+Instead, all representatives' positions are given a proper hearing and are addressed, and a decision is one that all can accept; - If there is a dispute concerning the application of this C3RS/IMOU, the Parties to this C3RS/IMOU are encouraged to use interest-based problem solving techniques to resolve the matter internally.
+The SLSI PRT may contact the FRA C3RS implementation team for assistance if the matter cannot be resolved internally; - The SLSI PRT will protect the confidentiality of the reporting employee(s), the railroad(s) involved, and any other individual named in the report.
+The SLSI PRT will not disclose any information that would make it possible to identify the reporting employee(s), the railroad(s) involved, or any other person mentioned in the close call report to any person or entity, unless otherwise required by law; - SLSI shall act as the owner of all SLSI PRT data, analysis, findings, and recommendations related to this C3RS/IMOU.
 All Parties also agree to protect the confidentiality of any and all data, analysis, findings and recommendations related to this C3RS/IMOU.
-The confidentiality of this information will survive in perpetuity.
+The confidentiality of this information will survive in perpetuity; and - The SLSI PRT will not seek, and NASA will not release to the SLSI PRT, any information that might reveal the identity of persons, railroad(s), organizations, locations or events mentioned in close call reports.